-Under Housing Pathways, participating community housing providers facilitate access to Rentstart assistance products, for example via phone and or fax.
-Delivery of these products will remain the responsibility of FACS.
+Under Housing Pathways, FACS and participating community housing providers deliver or facilitate access to Rentstart assistance products.

 3. Policy statement

-To access any of the Rentstart assistance options, clients must meet the relevant eligibility criteria, which vary for each product.
-FACS will advise clients in writing of the outcome of a Rentstart assistance assessment.
+To access any of the Rentstart assistance options, clients must meet the relevant eligibility criteria, which varies for each product.
+Clients will be advised in writing of the outcome of a Rentstart assistance assessment.

-If the client is not eligible for a certain product, FACS may refer the client to other services, such as a Specialist Homelessness Service, rehabilitation services and supported housing, or consider eligibility for other types of assistance.
+If the client is not eligible for a particular product, client’s may be referred to other services such as a Specialist Homelessness Service, rehabilitation services and supported housing, or be considered for other types of assistance.

 3.1 Rentstart assistance products